oskitone/poly555/assembly_guide/docs/pcb-5.md

 - [Do all the usual debugging steps like checking solder joints, etc.](debugging)
 - Do the same troubleshooting checks you did in [Step 3: Make Some Noise](pcb-3#troubleshooting) but for all the timer circuits.

+If all is well, congrats!
+The hard parts are over.
+Now's a good time to go wash your hands to get rid of any soldering residue.